Here’s What To Eat Before A Run For Optimal Results

 • Eating too close to your start time; leave at least one hour between snacks and shorter runs, and 2-3 hours, if possible, between pre-run breakfasts and long runs or races.

-• Eating high-fiber foods such as whole grains, high-fiber cereals, beans, lentils, vegetables, and certain fruits such as raspberries to avoid unplanned pit stops.
+• Eating high-fiber foods such as whole grains, high-fiber cereals, beans, quinoa, lentils, veggies, and certain fruits such as raspberries to avoid unplanned pit stops.

 • Eating high-protein meals, including chicken, red meat, or other high-protein foods.

-• Eating foods that are high in fat as they are more challenging to digest for most.
+• Eating high fat foods or fried foods as they are more challenging to digest for most.

-Understandably, following these fueling guidelines will not work for everyone, especially for those who are following a specific diet that excludes some of these foods or have food allergies that don’t permit them to eat carb-heavy food.
+Understandably, following these fueling guidelines will not work for everyone, especially for those who follow a specific diet that excludes some of these foods or have food allergies that prevent them from eating carb-heavy food.

 For example, if you are on the keto diet, you may be thinking, what should I eat before a run if I can’t eat carbs?
-If this is your case, speak to a sports nutritionist to find the best options for your specific circumstances.
+If this is your case, speak to a sports nutritionist or sports nutrition dietitian to find the best options for your specific circumstances.

-Today’s essential takeaway is that you ensure you are adequately fueled up before all of your workouts so that you perform as best you can and, more importantly, enjoy your runs without the preoccupation of bonking or dealing with unexpected tummy trouble.
+Today’s essential takeaway is that you ensure you are adequately fueled up before all of your workouts to perform as best you can and, more importantly, enjoy your runs without the preoccupation of bonking or dealing with unexpected tummy trouble.

 Photo of author